mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 I've made a lot of progress in getting myself out of the critical path in TinyPilot's day-to-day operations.

-My goal was to be able to take a two-week vaction, and I'm not quite there yet.
+My goal was to be able to take a two-week vacation, and I'm not quite there yet.
 I took a one-week vacation over the holidays, where I didn't check work email or monitor sales.
 That went well, though I did have to take a call from FedEx to prevent thousands of dollars of equipment from being sent back to China.

 ## Goals for year four